Start My Answer

 • The name of the creditor.

-Example: Portfolio Recovery Associates keeps calling and emailing Maria about a credit card debt she owed with US Bank.
-They claim that Maria owes more than $15,000 on her account, but Maria doesn't remember using the card enough to owe that much.
-After some digging, Maria finds her old credit card statements and realizes that the correct amount was only around $1,500.
-Portfolio Recovery Associates mistakenly (or maybe intentionally) added a 0 to the debt amount.
-Maria can send a Debt Validation Letter to Portfolio Recovery Associates to get them to verify the exact amount with documentation as proof.
-It turns out that Portfolio Recovery doesn't have the contracts and other documnets needed to prove the debt is valid, so they stop collection efforts.
+Example: Portfolio Recovery Associates keeps calling and emailing Megan about a credit card debt she owed with American Express.
+They claim that Megan owes more than $20,000 on her account, but Megan doesn't recall using the card enough to owe that much.
+After some digging, Megan finds her old credit card statements and realizes that the correct amount was only around $2,000.
+Portfolio Recovery Associates mistakenly added a 0 to the debt amount.
+In this situation, Megan can send a debt validation letter to Portfolio Recovery Associates to get them to verify the exact amount with documentation as proof.
+If Portfolio Recovery doesn't have the necessary documents needed to prove that the debt is valid, they will likely halt their debt collection efforts.

-You may not have had time to request a debt validation before Portfolio Recovery Associates filed a lawsuit against you.
-If this is the case, we've still got you covered.
-As noted, the key to beating Portfolio Recovery Associates is to respond to the lawsuit.
-And the way you respond is by filing a document called an “Answer.”
-We'll discuss this later, but first, here are a few common mistakes you should avoid:
+As mentioned, proactive communication is key in a debt collection matter.
+This is why you need to respond to the debt collection lawsuit filed by Portfolio Recovery Associates.
+The way you respond is by filing a document called an “Answer.”
+We'll discuss this later, but first, here are a few common mistakes to avoid:

 • Waiting Until the Last Minute.
 You typically have only 10 to 30 days to file an Answer to a lawsuit, depending upon the State in which you reside.
 So, make sure that you respond quickly.
 A failure to respond means that Portfolio Recovery Associates will be able to get a legal judgment against you.